 If you’re looking for a Marvel movies in order PDF you’ve come to the right place.
+This most recently updated with Thor Love and Thunder.
 In case you missed it we’ve got all the Disney movie marathon checklists worked out for you.
-And we’ve got the Disney animated classic movies, we’ve got all the Disney sequels, Pixar movies, live action remakes, and even Black History movies.
+And we’ve got the Disney animated classic movies, we’ve got all the Disney sequels, Pixar movies, live action remakes, Star Wars movies, and even Black History movies.
 Now we’re adding the Marvel Movie marathon checklist to our lineup.
 So whether you want to watch the Marvel films in release order or chronological order, we’ve got you covered with free PDFs of both.
 And if you want a small mobile version check my Instagram highlights for that!

 I’d seen all the Marvel movies in release order as they came out in theaters.
 And of course I stayed through the end credits to get hints about the next Marvel movie and then they connected really well together.